wovo/godafoss-c-/documentation/reference.md

 ## 2.7 stream

 A stream is a box that holds a sequence of values.
-All writes to a stream matter, including writes of the same value.
+All writes to a stream matter, including repeated writes of the same value.
 Reading from a stream consumes the value that was read.

 <!-- update quote( input, "", "''stream''" ) -->